Derek Bell (footballer, born 1956)

-Derek Martin Bell (born 30 October 1956 in Wyberton, Lincolnshire) was an English footballer who played for Lincoln City football club.
+Derek Martin Bell (born 30 October 1956) was an English footballer who played for Lincoln City football club.

+Career

 An apprentice with Derby County, he started his professional career with Halifax Town.
 Bell had a brief loan with Sheffield Wednesday before moving to Barnsley.
+Bell scored in Barnsley's 2-1 victory over Grimsby Town, which saw them promoted to the third tier in second place behind Grimsby.
 After one season at Oakwell he was signed by Lincoln City for a record fee of £34,000.
 In his first season with the Imps, he scored 20 goals in 46 games.
 At the beginning of his second season he broke his leg, which then leg to a succession of injury problems.

 Bell left Lincoln City in 1983, moving to Chesterfield for £8,500.
 He then drifted through lower league football with (amongst others) Boston United, Spalding United and Lincoln United.